These speedball drawings continue the boxing theme. The speedball was bought on eBay and drawn in various stages of decomposition.

 Work update: Tall chairs & 4 cut-out skeleton drawings

+I’ve been drawing more objects including a flexible skeleton and folding bar stool.
 I try to draw shapes honestly as they really are rather than consciously trying to abstract them – though abstraction is an inevitable part of visual representation.
 I want to represent some of the functionality of objects, with the idea that an object’s function informs it’s identity and personality.
+By mounting these drawings on card and then cutting them out I hope to emphasise their 3D nature. |

 Work in progress: Skeleton drawings